 Even if you have a revocable living trust, you will still need a pour-over will.
 As its name suggests, a pour-over will be used to “pour over” into your trust any assets accidentally left out of your trust.
 This includes assets not properly titled in the name of your trust during your lifetime.
 Ideally, the pour-over will is not needed.
 However, this document serves as a safety net for the trust.
 The terms of the pour-over will state that your trust is your sole beneficiary, and this will allow any accidentally-omitted assets to be distributed through the provisions of your trust once probate is completed.

-The legal team at Collier Law in Salem is here to assist you with estate planning proceedings.
+The legal team at Collier Law in Salem is here to assist you with estate planning proceedings, trust administration, probate, and more.
 Please call our office to schedule your complimentary consultation with one of our experienced attorneys.